Not only are you a rude speed-demon, but a light-running scofflaw as well.

 “It’s not just for money alone that one spends a lifetime building up a business….
 It’s to preserve a way of life that one knew and loved.
 No, I can’t see my way to selling out to the new vested interests, Mr. Jorkin.
 I’ll have to be loyal to the old ways and die out with them if needs must.”

--- Mr. Fezziwig, from Charles Dickens' "A Christmas Carol", explaining his traditional beliefs to colleague Mr. Jorkin who is urging him to "sell out while the going’s good"
+-- Mr. Fezziwig, from the 1951 film adaptation of Charles Dickens' "A Christmas Carol", explaining his traditional beliefs to colleague Mr. Jorkin who is urging him to "sell out while the going’s good"

 "In some settings (notably Tanglewood for the Boston Symphony) video screens provide a frontal view of the conductor as well as closeups of musicians.
 This greatly enhances the audiences' enjoyment and understanding of the performance.
 Only the fuddy-duddyism that also dictates penguin suits and other anachronisms prevents this from becoming a standard...
 If our classical orchestras decline to adapt to the modern world, they will simply fade away."